danialmirza99/professional-readme-generator/utils/README.md

 <a name="description"></a>
 ## Description

-This section will be the description of my project.
+This is where I will have the description of my project.

 <a name="installation"></a>
 ## Installation

-This is where I will explain the installation of my project
+This is where I will add any instructions for my project.

 <a name="usage"></a>
 ## Usage

-This is where I will write my usage manual.
+This is where I will include any usage details for my project.

 <a name="contributing"></a>
 ## Contributing

-This is my contribution guidline
+This is where I will write my contribution guidlines for my project.

 <a name="testing"></a>
 ## Tests

-These are my testing instructions.
+This is where I will include my project's testing instructions.

 <a name="questions"></a>
 ## Questions